This trip is closed! But check out our April 2019 adventure trip to Iceland.

 Big Fat World Tours is happy to partner with Girls on the Run and will donate 5% of the trip proceeds from this Iceland marathon trip will go to them.
 Girls on the Run is a group dedicated to creating a world where every girl knows and activates her limitless potential and is free to boldly pursue her dreams.

-Today, we are leaving Reykjavik behind and heading north to Akureyri.
-This is a charming and much smaller city in Iceland and it’s only 90 minutes from the famous Lake Myvatn.
-We are heading North to see a part of Iceland that many do not get to encounter.
-This will be a super long day we we need to catch a flight Akureyri where we will drive along the coast of Eyjafjordur fjord, across the mountain pass Vikurskard to the valley of Fnjoskadalur, then to a waterfall called Godafoss and onward to Lake Myvatn, we explore the regular shaped pseudo craters formed in a volcanic eruption approximately 2300 years ago.
+Akureyri is a charming city in northern Iceland and is a jumping off point for the famous Lake Myvatn region.
+From Akureyri, we will drive along the coast of Eyjafjordur fjord, across the mountain pass Vikurskard to the valley of Fnjoskadalur, then to a waterfall called Godafoss and onward to Lake Myvatn, we explore the regular shaped pseudo craters formed in a volcanic eruption approximately 2300 years ago.

 Mývatn (pronounced mee-vaht) lake and the surrounding area are starkly beautiful, an alien terrain of mudpots, lava formations, steaming fumaroles and volcanic craters, set around a bird-filled lake.
 It also is home to a thermal bath where we will sit in its waters and forget about all our worries.

 From the area around Lake Myvatn, we drive towards the famous East Fjords.
-The drive is spectacular passing idyllic fishing villages.
-Our final destination is Fáskrúðsfjörður.
+The drive is spectacular passing idyllic fishing where our final destination is Fáskrúðsfjörður.
 From the latter part of the 19th century until 1935, the town was the main hub for French fishermen in the east of Iceland.
-The town is famous for its French heritage and has a strong connection to its French counterpart, Gravelines.
-It is worthwhile to visit the French Museum and learn more about these historical connections.
-The village road signs are also in French.
+The town is famous for its French heritage and is the only place in Iceland where road signs are written in french.

 Skaftafell is considered a hiker’s paradise.
 The geographical and natural diversity makes Skaftafell an ideal place for trekking and exploring.
 The highlight of these treks is the one that leads you to Svartifoss or “black waterfall”.
 It’s undoubtedly one of the most beautiful waterfalls in Iceland with black hexagonal basalt columns surrounding the 20m tall waterfall.
 And it’s just over a mile from the visitor center.

-Today is perhaps one of the most well trodden paths of Southwest Iceland, the Golden Circle.
+The golden circle is perhaps one of the most well trodden paths of Southwest Iceland.
 There are three main ‘must sees’ in this region: Thingvellir National park, Gulfoss & Geyser.

 We will weave our way throughout this beautiful landscape and seek out a unique greenhouse that serves homemade tomato soup for lunch.
 It will be a great day of walking and relaxing as we will finish the day with a nice soak in a local thermal pool.
-The Golden Circle sights are only an hour from Reykjavik and we will return in late afternoon to prepare for next day’s run.
+The

-Price of this trip is $2750 for each runner sharing a room and $3500 for runners who want their own private room.
+Price of this trip is $3200 for each runner sharing a room.